Comey rips Obama for comments on Clinton case: He 'jeopardized' DOJ

 During the interview, which aired in part on ABC News Sunday night and was posted on the network's website, Comey also recalled a conversation with Obama following the election of Donald Trump.
 ABC News also posted an interview transcript.

 “[Obama] said he didn’t want to talk to me about any particular case, ‘cause he was very scrupulous about that.
 And he said, ‘but I want to just tell you something generally.
-I appointed you to be FBI director because of yoru integrity and your ability,’” Comey said.
+I appointed you to be FBI director because of your integrity and your ability,’” Comey said.
 “And then he looked me in the eye and said, ‘nothing has happened, nothing, in the last year that has changed my view of that.’
 And look, he wasn’t telling me, ‘I agree with what you did,’ he wasn’t telling me ‘you made the right decision.’
 He was telling me, ‘I know where it came from, I know you’re not a partisan hack.
 I know you’re trying to do the right thing.’”

 Comey added: “It meant a lot to me.
 I mean, I had not been a political supporter of President Obama’s.”